Bernard Henry Bourdillon: Nigeria

 In the early days in Nigeria, the British had governed the north of Nigeria indirectly, through the traditional rulers of the Muslim emirates, and had kept the region somewhat isolated from the outside world.
 There was perhaps a subconscious view that the feudal society was not ready for the full impact of modern civilization.
 Sir Bernard Bourdillon decided that this was not a viable policy.
 In February 1942, he visited the leading Emirs and gave his opinion that they should not say "We will not have the southerners interfering in our affairs" but instead should say "we ought to have at least an equal say with the southerners in advising the Governor as the affairs of the whole country".
 The emirs accepted this advice.
+Bourdillon had over 100 British employees in northern Nigeria and over 400 in the Yorubaland region of Nigeria replaced with locals who were trained to fill the same positions, Bourdillon insisted on these African employees being paid the same as their outgoing British predecessors.

 Bourdillon recognized that the northerners were handicapped in comparison to the southerners by their lack of education and lack of English.
 Rather than simply expand the Legislative Council to include more northerners, he explored the idea of Regional Councils with a Central Council in Lagos that would review their findings.
 However, he saw these councils as strictly advisory in nature, saying "a benevolent autocracy is the form of government best suited to a people who are educationally backward and whose religion inculcates a blind obedience to authority".
 This view of the non-political nature of the regional councils helped alleviate concerns that the proposed federal system would cause antagonism between state and federal authorities.

 Bourdillon raised the question of whether Nigeria should be further subdivided into more than three regions.
 Some officials thought that the Tiv and Idoma divisions and most of Kabba province should be detached from the north.
 Some were in favour of more regions, each more homogenous ethnically, in a similar arrangement to that followed in East Africa.
 No further changes were made before Sir Bernard retired, handing over to Sir Arthur Richards.